Prevention Innovation

 Building on newborn hearing screening success: towards national standards & data management.

 The Childhood Hearing Australasian Medical Professionals (CHAMP) network is a group of paediatricians, otolaryngologists, geneticists and neurologists who care for children with hearing loss in Australasia.
-Establishing national consensus guidelines to help clinicians manage these children optimally is CHAMP’s priority.
+CHAMP’s priority is to establish national consensus guidelines to help clinicians care for these children.
 The CHAMP guidelines have been translated into resources for parents and audiologists.

 Victorian Congenital CMV Register

 Congenital CMV (cCMV) is the most common infectious and potentially preventable cause of hearing loss and neurodisability, such as cerebral palsy.
-The MCRI/RCH is partnering with the Australasian Congenital CMV Register, funded by the Cerebral Palsy Alliance, to create a Victorian register for children born with CMV.
+Murdoch Children’s Research Institute (MCRI) and The Royal Children’s Hospital are partnering with the Australasian Congenital CMV Register, funded by the Cerebral Palsy Alliance, to create a Victorian register for children born with CMV.
 This helps to collect national information about outcomes of early diagnosis and potential treatment.

 Hearing screening for newborns of culturally and linguistically diverse (CALD) families

-The Victorian Infant Hearing Screening Program delivers hearing screening to >99.5% of newborns in Victoria.
+The Victorian Infant Hearing Screening Program delivers hearing screening to more than 99.5 per cent of newborns in Victoria.
 This project aims to understand the challenges and barriers faced by culturally and linguistically diverse (CALD) families whose newborns do not pass their hearing screening.
 It aims to understand the experiences of CALD families whose newborns are referred for formal hearing testing.

 Early uptake and use of sign language